Our vision is to make zero deaths from breast cancer a reality.

 The ad features graphic images of breast changes which need to get checked out.
 This campaign featured on TV after 8.30pm (AO viewing), in magazines, GP mediboards and on radio.
 Posters were also installed in around 900 Farmers lingerie changing rooms.

 Breast cancer doesn’t always present as a lump.
 In this TV ad women are encouraged to ‘Get to know their normal’ and get any unusual changes checked out.
 Find out more about breast changes.

 Our Women (2012)

 Helena McAlpine was diagnosed with breast cancer in 2008.
 She urges ‘Our Women’ to be breast aware so they can “stay safe and here” with the ones who love them.
 Her message is followed by a music video of “Not Given Lightly’ re-recorded by various NZ artists.

 The Save Seven Project (2011)

-7 NZ women are diagnosed with breast cancer everyday so 7 women share their breast cancer stories.
+Seven New Zealand women are diagnosed with breast cancer everyday so seven women share their breast cancer stories.
 All reinforce the same message, “Go for your mammogram”.